SUMMARY

 - STELARA was not detected in seminal plasma samples of 10 patients assessed with available samples.

-Barber et al (2022)4 conducted a retrospective cohort study that evaluated 958,804 pregnancies of which 13,535 pregnancies involved a paternal immune-mediated diagnosis including inflammatory bowel disease (IBD), PsO, PsA, rheumatoid arthritis or ankylosing spondylitis.
+Barber et al (2022)4 conducted a retrospective cohort study that evaluated 958,804 pregnancies of which 13,535 pregnancies involved a paternal immune-mediated diagnosis including IBD, PsO, PsA, RA, or AS.

 - A total of 80 pregnancies had paternal exposure to IBD medications, including STELARA (defined as having an insurance claim for the medication within 90 days of conception).